Tipp City, Ohio

 In 1840 John Clark founded Tippecanoe City on the banks of the thriving Miami-Erie Canal, taking the name from William Henry Harrison's presidential campaign slogan, Tippecanoe and Tyler Too!
 The name was shortened years later to Tipp City.

-I-75 and Rt.
-571are the primary routes in and out of Tipp City.
+I-75 and Route 571are the primary routes in and out of Tipp City.
+I-70 is just six miles away.
+Dayton International Airport is 10 miles away.

-Good Samaritan Hospital and Samaritan North Health Center in nearby Englewood provide accessible health care services.
+Miami Valley Hospital North in nearby Englewood provides accessible health care services.
 The Northmont Medical Center is available 7 days a week, no appointment necessary.
 Dettmer Hospital, Stouder Memorial Hospital, and Upper Valley Medical Center are nearby in Troy.

 Tipp City has two major shopping districts - the historic downtown area where an eclectic array of gifts, antiques and the unusual are side by side with neighborhood services.
 Tipp City Plaza at the I-75 and 571 interchange has a range of fast food, banking, movie rental and other service needs.